goFrendiAsgard/zaruba/README.md

 # Concept

+Zaruba's main purpose is to help you generate, test, and probably deploy things faster.

+Let's say you do a bit modification in your repository.
+Zaruba will automatically tell you whether your modification pass the unit-test or not.
+Then, it will copy the repository to dependant-services.
+Finally, it will do some service-test and integration test.
+Whenever everything is okay, it will generate docker images and deploy them to your kubernetes-development-cluster.

+Using Zaruba, you can get that level of automation.

+In order to achieve the purpose, zaruba needs `template` and `dependency tree`.

 ## Template

-Artefact template.
-Basically bunch of text files.
+Template is basically bunch of text files.
 A `template` might contains `zaruba.template.yaml`.
-Zaruba will exclude this file whenever it needs to copy the template into `target`.
+Zaruba will exclude this config file whenever it needs to copy the template into `target`.

-Config's content might contains:
+Template config's file might contains:

 * `Substitute`
     - List of files (in regex format) containing keywords (i.e: `{{keyword}}`).
 Zaruba will replace those keywords based on the values in envvar.